Any garment, from any brand in any colour. Yes, really!

-Trims like buttons, zips and labels won't dye either and often stitching threads are polyester (which won't dye) even if the garment itself is natural (which will), but you can always go over said stitching in permanent marker.
-Leather patches can shrink (so may need to be snipped off)
+Trims like buttons, zips and labels won't dye either and often stitching threads are polyester (which won't dye) even if the garment itself is natural (which will).
+Leather patches (like on the back of your jeans) often shrink, and generally will need to be removed afterwards.

 Black Fridye is only available to Australian residents at the moment.

 If you're not lucky enough to live in the lucky country, you can show your love for the planet by getting on your DIY - supermarket dyes plus a few messy hours on the stove will get you a result, though it'll fade more quickly than our industrial process.

 Alternatively, email us and apply to open a chapter in your country!